How long should the ancient two airline policy apply to greyhound racing?

 Second, Newson not only failed to battle the improper reasoning used by then-Racing Minister Troy Grant about the distribution of extra cash after NSW adjusted its tax regime, but fully supported giving just 10% to the dogs.
 Grant based the split on the relative capital investments of each code and not on the turnover of each (greyhounds were over 20% of the latter at the time).
 Newson actually wrote to support the Minister rather than push a case for the organisation he was supposed to represent.
 (IER, the author of the investment study, had specifically warned against using its figures for separate exercises).

-Victoria then suffered from a sloppy review of alleged “overbreeding” by a separate senior public servant – one which failed to properly analyse the history of breeding.
+Victoria then suffered from a sloppy review of alleged “overbreeding” by a separate senior – one which failed to properly analyse the history of breeding.
 (Breeding had in fact been declining).
 GRV agreed at the time and cancelled breeding incentives.
 It was much later that it decided to change its mind.

-The state is also currently adjusting to expensive new demands and concerning premises and husbandry practices by – as dictated by the Department for Cats and Budgerigars which has no direct experience at all with greyhounds or racing.
+The state is also currently adjusting to expensive new demands and concerning premises and husbandry practices by greyhound trainers – as dictated by the Department for Cats and Budgerigars which has no direct experience at all with greyhounds or racing.
 GRV meekly agreed.

-Over in Queensland, government appointed a favourite lawyer to conduct its review of live baiting – a bloke also with no experience of racing, greyhounds or business.
+Over in Queensland, government a favourite lawyer to conduct its review of live baiting – a bloke also with no experience of racing, greyhounds or business.
 He did no more than call for an increase in the size and nature of the board.
 The actual sanctioning of baiting abuse had long been sorted out in the courts or by the racing authority.
-Meanwhile, Queensland's ever-changing governments and Racing Ministers continue to produce confusion as they ignored or palmed off calls for improvements.
+Meanwhile, Queensland’s ever-changing governments and Racing Ministers continue to produce confusion as they ignored or palmed off calls for improvements.
 Notably, the promised $10m for a new track following the takeover of the facility remains just that – a promise.

 Collectively, we now have a situation where state governments have near-absolute control over racing – either directly or via government-appointed boards – all based on their perceived need to reap whatever taxes they can dream up.
 Often those dreams are faulty and are not optimising tax income at all – as shown by the long term decline in the proportion of gambling activity attributable to racing.